Compare Rates

 They can email you the form or send it through the US Mail Service.
 Most life insurance companies will have your check in the mail no later than two weeks after receiving your claim form.

 Trying to act as a policy finder in locating a lost life insurance policy can be a real headache sometimes.
-However, working step-by-step off thislife insurance policy finder list should help you find the missing policy without wasting time.
-Hopefully, your family member is well organized and you should be able to locate it quickly.
+However, working step-by-step off this list should help you find the missing policy without wasting time.

 Everyone always has their idea of where to put a policy; they often cannot find it themselves unless they use a sound filing system.